rzeigler/waveguide/docs/modules/io.ts.md

 Provide an environment to an RIO.

 This eliminates the dependency on the specific R of the input.
-Instead, the resulting IO has an R parameter of @see{@link DefaultR}
+Instead, the resulting IO has an R parameter of DefaultR

 **Signature**